SHRP-Devices/android_device_oneplus_hotdog/README.md

-# Device Tree for OnePlus 7T Pro aka Hotdog for TWRP
+# Device Tree for OnePlus 7T Pro aka Hotdog for TWRP (this should be unified with 7T, but I cannot test since I do not own that device)
 ## Disclaimer
 These are personal test builds of mine.
 In no way do I hold responsibility if it/you messes up your device.
 Proceed at your own risk.